Urban ArtWorks

 $5,000 Goal

-Through paid youth mural apprentice programs, K-12 school partnerships, and commissioned and community murals, we are breaking barriers - one wall at a time!
+Today, Urban ArtWorks is a home for creativity, mentorship, and belonging.
+Through paid mural apprentice programs for teens, partnerships with K-12 schools, and commissioned and community murals, Urban ArtWorks is breaking barriers - one wall at a time.

 We envision a world where all people have access to the transformative power of creating public art.
-We achieve our Mission and Vision through four core programs:
+We achieve our mission and vision through:

-3. Our school-based programs engage K-12 youth to work alongside Teaching Artists to explore themes and issues, design, and install art within their schools.
+2. School-based programs that engage K-12 youth to work alongside Teaching Artists to explore themes and issues, design, and install art within their schools.
 Each school program we offer is customized to fit the needs of each school or classroom and can be integrated into the standard curricula of each grade level.
+Outside of school, we offer summer camps for young artists aged 8-12 through the Creative Walls Summer Camps.

-4. Through our commissioned and community murals, we work with local artists, community organizations, and business owners to facilitate interactive community engagement around the research, design, and installation of murals and public art in specific communities - often with help from volunteers!
+3. Commissioned and community murals that partner with local artists, community organizations, and business owners to facilitate interactive community engagement around the research, design, and installation of murals and public art in specific communities - often with help from volunteers!

 Impact & Highlights

-• 73% of youth apprentices were from BIPOC communities, 38% were LGBTQIA+, and 54% were low-income
+• 172 teen apprentices engaged in paid arts training, earning over $85,000 in stipends: 77% of youth apprentices were from BIPOC communities, 38% were LGBTQIA+, 49% were low-income.

 Make a one-time gift or monthly gifts through our website